-My advice is that the Authority require the relevant employers to contribute at the Standard Contribution Rates for 2022/23, or alternatively adopt a smoothing approach to allow for the phasing in of the impact of the change in methodology noted earlier in the report.
-One smoothing approach, which the Authority adopted for the 2017/2018, 2018/19, 2019/20, 2020/2021 and 2021/2022 years, is to allow for the impact of the change in methodology by way of a cumulative 0.5% of salary per year until the higher rates are attained.
-Under this approach the contribution rates for funding employers for 2022/23 would lie in the range of 14.6% to 19.1% of salary.
+My advice is that the Authority require the relevant employers to contribute at the Standard Contribution Rates for 2023/24, or alternatively adopt a smoothing approach to allow for the phasing in of the impact of the change in methodology noted earlier in the report.
+One smoothing approach, which the Authority adopted for the financial years from 2017/2018 to 2022/2023, is to allow for the impact of the change in methodology by way of a cumulative 0.5% of salary per year until the higher rates are attained.
+Under this approach the contribution rates for funding employers for 2023/24 would lie in the range of 14.6% to 18.1% of salary, grossed up for 39% ESCT.